Lil Mama

 Niatia Jessica Kirkland (born October 4, 1989), better known by her stage name Lil Mama, is an American rapper.
-She experienced top 10 Billboard placements at 17 with her debut album VYP (Voice of the Young People) (2008), which debuted at number 25 on the Billboard 200.
-The album spawned her four major singles including her staple song and dance anthem "Lip Gloss", earning her two Teen Choice Awards and Monster Single of the Year nominations at the MTV Video Music Awards.
-Kirkland gained further attention in pop music after a collaboration with Avril Lavigne for the remix of her hit single "Girlfriend."
+She released her debut album, VYP (Voice of the Young People) in 2008.
+The album debuted at number 25 on the Billboard 200 and spawned her four singles including "Lip Gloss.”
+The project received two Teen Choice Awards and Monster Single of the Year nominations at the MTV Video Music Awards.
+Kirkland gained further attention in pop music after a collaboration with Avril Lavigne for the remix of the single "Girlfriend."

-Kirkland took a hiatus from music after the success of her hit single "Hustler Girl," to stay focused on serving as a judge for a total of seven seasons on MTV's America's Best Dance Crew at the age of 18 from 2008 to 2012.
-Working with producer and fellow judge Randy Jackson, she served alongside JC Chasez, Shane Sparks, Mario Lopez, and Layla Kayleigh.
+Kirkland took a hiatus from music after her single "Hustler Girl," to appear as a judge for a total of seven seasons on MTV's America's Best Dance Crew at the age of 18 from 2008 to 2012.
+Working with producer and fellow judge Randy Jackson, she appeared alongside JC Chasez, Shane Sparks, Mario Lopez, and Layla Kayleigh.

 She was cast as Lisa "Left Eye" Lopes in the VH1 biographical film CrazySexyCool: The TLC Story, which aired in October 2013 and garnered 4.5 million views on the first night.
-From the success of the film, Kirkland joined TLC on their tour for their last album.
-She got the opportunity to perform a tribute to Lopes at the 2013 American Music Awards performing the song "Waterfalls".
+Kirkland later joined TLC on their tour for their last album.
+She also performed a tribute to Lopes at the 2013 American Music Awards performing the song "Waterfalls.”

-Kirkland continued to remain in the public eye, returning to music and making new tracks with fellow rapper MC Lyte on her single "Ball".
-She appeared on multiple magazine covers and was back in television with Growing Up Hip Hop: Atlanta.
+Kirkland continued to remain in the public eye, returning to music and making new tracks with fellow rapper MC Lyte on her single "Ball.”
+She appeared on Growing Up Hip Hop: Atlanta.
 In 2019, she starred in the film All In, alongside Traci Braxton.